Groupe Vendôme SA: History

+Origins (1919–1980)

-The history of Groupe Vendôme SA dates back to 1919 when Lucien Monot started a pharmaceutical company Laboratoire Monot in Dijon.
+The history of Groupe Vendôme SA began in 1919, when Lucien Monot founded the pharmaceutical company Laboratoire Monot in Dijon.

-1946 – Pierre Monot, son of the founder, inherited the business.
+In 1946, his son Pierre Monot inherited the business.

-1967 – Marcel Elias joined the company as an accountant at the age of 24.
+In 1967, Marcel Elias joined the company as an accountant at the age of 24.

-1972 – Marcel Elias became general manager and head of the board.
+He became general manager and chairman of the board in 1972.

-1976 – Gérard Monot headed the company.
+Gérard Monot headed the company beginning in 1976.

-1981 – The company started building national distribution and enters cosmetics and personal care market.
+In 1981, the company began building a national distribution network and entered the cosmetics and personal care market.

+Creation of Laboratoires Vendôme and brand expansion (1984–1995)

-1984 – "Laboratoires Vendôme" created as a company and as a brand of personal care cosmetics.
+In 1984, the company created "Laboratoires Vendôme" as both a corporate entity and a personal care brand.

-1984 – "Laboratoires Vendôme" acquires "Le Petit Marseillais" brand.
+That same year, Laboratoires Vendôme acquired the "Le Petit Marseillais" brand.

-1985 – "Le Petit Marseillais" brand launched into supermarkets with three types of soaps: green, natural white and rose.
+In 1985, "Le Petit Marseillais" was launched in supermarkets with three types of soap: green, natural white and rose.

+Restructuring and management buyout (1996–2005)

-1996 – Monot family sells pharmaceutical business to Germany's Merck KGaA.
+In 1996, the Monot family sold the pharmaceutical business to Germany's Merck KGaA.

-1998 – Cosmetics business splits into two distinct brands "Le Petit Marseillais" and "Laboratoires Vendôme" (with "Prim'Age Bébé", "Classic" and "Dermatologic" product lines).
+In 1998, the cosmetics business was split into two brands: "Le Petit Marseillais" and "Laboratoires Vendôme", with product lines such as "Prim'Age Bébé", "Classic" and "Dermatologic".

-2002 – Marcel Elias arranges management buyout of "Laboratoires Vendôme".
-Groupe Vendôme SA becomes a holding company managing several brands including "Laboratoires Vendôme".
-By 2002 the company reached €121 million turnover in personal care products.
+In 2002, Marcel Elias arranged a management buyout of "Laboratoires Vendôme", and Groupe Vendôme SA became a holding company managing several brands including "Laboratoires Vendôme".

+By that year, turnover in personal care products reached €121 million.

+Acquisition by Johnson & Johnson (2006–2007)

-2006 – Groupe Vendôme SA acquired by Johnson & Johnson.
+In 2006, Groupe Vendôme SA was acquired by Johnson & Johnson.

-2007 - Marcel Elias leaves the company.
+Marcel Elias left the company in 2007.

+Integration and legal issues (2011–2016)

-2011 - Groupe Vendôme SA merged into Johnson & Johnson Santé Beauté France SAS.
-Laboratoires Vendome stays as a brand name.
+In 2011, Groupe Vendôme SA was merged into Johnson & Johnson Santé Beauté France SAS, while "Laboratoires Vendôme" continued as a brand name.

-2016 - Groupe Vendôme SA was fined by Autorité de la concurrence in France in 2016 for price-fixing on personal hygiene products.
+In 2016, Groupe Vendôme SA was fined by the Autorité de la concurrence for price-fixing on personal hygiene products.

 Brands

 Le Petit Marseillais

-"Le Petit Marseillais" (Little Boy from Marseille) is the biggest brand, comprising roughly 70 percent of the company's sales.
+"Le Petit Marseillais" ("Little Boy from Marseille") is the company’s largest brand, accounting for roughly 70 percent of total sales.

-1981 – The brand was established by Bernard Lengellé, a former journalist of "Dauphiné Libéré" newspaper who revived the old recipe of famous Marseilles soap (probably dating back to 1921) and started selling it to pharmacies in Vaucluse.
-The brand was most likely named after popular newspaper "Le Petit Marseillais" that ceased to exist in 1944.
+The brand was established in 1981 by Bernard Lengellé, a former journalist of the "Dauphiné Libéré" newspaper, who revived an old recipe for the well-known Marseilles soap, probably dating back to 1921, and began selling it to pharmacies in Vaucluse.

+The brand name was most likely derived from the popular newspaper "Le Petit Marseillais", which ceased to exist in 1944.

-1984 – "Le Petit Marseillais" was acquired by "Laboratoires Vendôme" for 100.000 or 200.000 francs (around €15 000 Euro).
-New owners took the business further, relaunching it to supermarkets in 1985.
+In 1984 "Le Petit Marseillais" was acquired by Laboratoires Vendôme for 100.000 or 200.000 francs, estimated at around €15 000.
+The new owners expanded the business and relaunched the brand in supermarkets in 1985.
+By 1986 the brand had become popular due to its natural-ingredient narrative and its claimed Provence origin, reaching a 6 percent share of the French soap market.

-1986 – Soap brand with story of natural ingredients and Provence origin became popular.
-By 1986 "Le Petit Marseillais" soap gained 6 percent market share in France.